15 Must-See Horror Anime Movies, Ranked

 14. Empire of Corpses (2015)

-Gothic horror lovers, get ready, because "Empire of Corpses" is the anime for you.
+Gothic terror lovers, get ready, because "Empire of Corpses" is the horror anime movie for you.
 This 2015 film takes place in an alternate version of 18th century England.
 In this timeline, corpses are regularly reanimated using a technology called Necroware.
 They're then used as laborers; they don't think, feel, eat, or need to be paid.
 They're a perfect new labor force.

 However, it's rumored that Victor Frankenstein has a machine that can reanimate not only bodies, but souls, too.
 These corpses would no longer be shells of people, but fully resurrected human beings.
 Scientist John Watson is chosen to go on an expedition to retrieve Frankenstein's notes and find a new way to bring back the dead.